ucsb-cs24-f24/cs24-f24/_lab/lab03.md

 desc: "Implementing a Linked List, OOP Style"
 assigned: 2024-10-21 9:00:00.00-7
 due: 2024-10-30 23:59:00.00-7
-published: false
 ---

-## Collaboration policy
+# Collaboration policy

-This lab may be done with a partner or solo.
+This lab may be done solo or with a partner.

 # Goals for this lab